PowerOlive/pubsub/README.md

   retried.

 - If the broker hasn't read from or written to a client within its idle timeout, the broker disconnects.
-This keeps the broker from needlessly keeping open a bunch of idle connections.
+This prevents the broker from needlessly maintaining a bunch of idle connections.

 - Clients that would otherwise be idle send periodic keep-alive messages to the